The State of Workforce Engagement: Candidate and Employee Attitudes, Preferences, and Needs

 Relationships Take Center Stage

-Key takeaway: Automation continues to free up manager and employee time for people to invest in the things automation will never replace—like building relationships.
+Key takeaway: Automation continues to free up time for people to invest in the things automation will never replace—like building relationships.
 Investing in strong relationships can fill the perceived gap in engagement caused by remote and hybrid work.
 We may not be getting as much ‘face time’ with the boss while working remotely, so the interactions we have need to be high quality.
 This is most obvious when thinking about the employee experience, but the same applies to the recruiter-candidate relationship as well.

 Health Equity is Gaining Attention

 Talent acquisition leaders who understand the desires and priorities of candidates and employees can crush recruiting goals and boost retention at the same time, and often with the same strategies.
 Doing business amid a talent shortage requires business leaders to stay on top of evolving trends, and this fresh research paints a clear picture of what matters most to today’s workforce.
-With intentional strategies, great employee engagement ideas, advance planning, and the right technology in place, your organization can respond quickly to whatever challenges lie ahead.
+With intentional strategies, advance planning, and the right technology in place, your organization can respond quickly to whatever challenges lie ahead.

 Like this post?
 Try these!